We are now just DAYS away from the start of the 2024-25 college basketball season.

 Leftovers

-- 68 reasons to look forward to the 2024-25 college basketball season
+- Early season All-Americans for the 2024-25 college basketball season